Message from the Chair

 From the Chair, Jeffrey A. Lieberman, MD

 The Department of Psychiatry at Columbia University is preeminent among academic medical institutions in psychiatric research, education and clinical care.
 With its long history and rich tradition of academic leadership and scientific excellence, the Department has made numerous important contributions to the knowledge base and practice of psychiatry for more than a century.
-Since 2007 we have remained #1 in annual research funding from the National Institutes of Health, supporting our world-class research and training programs.
+For years we have been one of the National Institutes of Health’s top ranked research funding programs, supporting our world-class research and training.
 Our state of the art clinical services are among the highest ranked in the U.S. News & World Report through our affiliation with NewYork-Presbyterian, and our long-time affiliation with the New York State Office of Mental Health allows the Department to translate the latest scientific findings into standards of care and public mental health care services.

 There has never been a more exciting time in psychiatry.
 The neurosciences represent the last great frontier of biomedical research and the technologies with which to explore it are burgeoning and breathtaking.
 With the recognition and acceptance of mental illness as a malfunction of the brain, the Intricate relationship between the brain and physical and mental health is finally becoming understood.
 The application of new methods and technologies for psychiatric diagnosis such as neuro-imaging and gene expression profiling coupled with new therapeutic agents and modalities will elevate the rigor and effectiveness of psychiatric medicine.
 At the same time it is incumbent upon all mental health professionals to ensure that state of the art services are extended through all health care systems to all populations in need and that such services are adequately financed and supported.